 Penne with Vodka Sauce has been a favorite among Chicagoans for quite some time now.
 I know a lot of people who live here and people who fly into town simply love the vodka sauce from Rosebud Restaurants.

 Many, many years ago I remember Rosebud's on Taylor St. was one of the only places you could find this sauce on the menu.
-Now, it seem almost every Italian restaurant in the city has their own variation of this wonderful dish.
+Now, it seems like almost every Italian restaurant in the city has their own variation of this wonderful dish.

 I'm not sure if Rosebud started this recipe or not, if anybody knows let me know, but I have worked with many chefs and cooks at different restaurants who started out working for Rosebud and they all include it in their menu's.